Critical Voices Initiative

 Guided by the principle of Ubuntu—“I am because we are.
 We are because I am.”—our mission is to foster a world where dialogue drives understanding, respect, and connection.

 Our 10-week intensive academy delivers a straightforward solution: self-paced online courses combined with live, interactive group sessions.
-Participants gain practical skills they can immediately apply, learning to navigate tough topics and build mutual respect.
+Members gain practical skills they can immediately apply, learning to navigate tough topics and build mutual respect.
 Join us at Critical Voices Initiative.
 We don’t just talk about change—we make it happen.

 Kenston Henderson Sr., CSP Writes: